 With the main rooms of the flat looking tidier and calmer, bigger tasks like hoovering became much more appealing.
 While at work on Wednesday I was itching to get to work with my best vacuum cleaner, and to mop the kitchen floor.
 I know, who am I?

 Some days, it felt like a real drag, particularly now the flat was feeling so much tidier.
 It is a commitment, and I won't manage it every single day for much longer, but we were both really impressed with the hack, and how much more polished it made our flat look at the end of the week.

 Lynsey Crombie explains how to clean in short, intensive bursts to keep on top of tidying - leaving you with more time to put your feet up in a calm environment

 If keeping on top of cleaning currently feels like wading through treacle, get a timer on and do as much as you can in five minutes.
-It will completely change the game for you, as it did for me.
+It will likely completely change the game for you, as it did for me.

 As they say, if you leave something to the last minute, it only takes a minute - and the same goes for tidying.